Skip to content

 What is the difference between excise and VAT in the UAE?

 VAT is a broad consumption tax of 5% that applies to most goods and services at each stage of the supply chain, and registered businesses can recover the VAT they pay on their own purchases.
-Excise is a selective tax charged at much higher rates — 50% or 100% — on a short list of goods the government wants to discourage, such as tobacco, vapes, energy drinks and sweetened drinks.
+Excise is a selective tax charged at much higher rates on a short list of goods the government wants to discourage, such as tobacco, vapes, energy drinks and sweetened drinks — 100% on tobacco, vapes and energy drinks, and a per-litre charge based on sugar content on sweetened drinks.
 Excise is charged only once, when the goods are imported, produced or released, and it cannot be recovered.
 So VAT is wide and low and recoverable, while excise is narrow, high and final.

 Do excise and VAT apply at the same time?